By Andrew Westcott 'M0WAN'

 Signals resulting from natural phenomena are many and varied, with various theories devised to explain them.
 These signals, in which I am particularly interested, conveniently fall into the audio range and are audible in appropriate equipment as various odd noises such as crackles and crunches, set in a background of noise which has been well described as being not totally unlike the sound of frying bacon.

-Occasionally, eerie noises consisting of a whistles falling in frequency, such as you might imagine a passing military shell to make, occur, these being known as 'whistlers'.
+Occasionally, eerie noises consisting of a whistle falling in frequency, such as you might imagine a passing military shell to make, occur, these interestingly enough being known as 'whistlers'.
 No doubt lightening strikes at various locations around the globe account for most of the noises and studies have shown that whistlers are probably initiated by such strikes, and a look at the sonograph on the right seems to verify this, with the thick dark vertical band on the left representing a lightning event, and the sweeping curve following it is the sound of the resultant whistler, the graph showing nicely the characteristic falling frequency.
 The many narrow vertical bands are caused by various minor crackles, known as 'sferics', an abbreviation of 'atmospherics'.
 It has been suggested that mechanical stress on certain types of rock could also produce electric currents by the process of piezoelectric generation, and the sudden fracturing of a deep layer of piezo-reactive rock could also produce sudden electrical noise, although these signals would mainly be confined to electric currents within the earth rather than launching as radio waves.

 Our planet, Earth, generates a magnetic field around it known as the magnetosphere, and this is known to extend for a minimum of around a quarter of a million miles out into space, but as the diagram shows, the solar wind distorts the shape of this field in such a way that it is dragged out behind the Earth in a direction away from the Sun, and in this direction extends for well over two million miles.
 This 'force field' surrounding the earth represents one of the ingredients for some interesting effects.